Who is my Child's Counselor?

 The Khan Academy is a not-for-profit organization that offers free online video instruction or remediation lessons in math, science or social studies.
 Please click on the link below for additional support.

-Homework Help with certified teachers is available at the Middle School every Tuesday and Thursday in the cafeteria.
-We work on homework completion, organization, missing assignments, and study skills.
+Homework Help with certified teachers is available at AMSN every Tuesday and Thursday in the cafeteria.
+Students can get support with homework completion, organization, missing assignments, and study skills.
 Transportation is available if needed.
 This is a great opportunity to improve grades!
 Call Guidance to request a permission slip.

 59% or less F